syncfusion-content/maui-docs/MAUI/TextInputLayout/Getting-Started.md

 ## Adding .NET MAUI Text Input Layout reference

-The Syncfusion .NET MAUI controls are available in [Nuget.org](https://www.nuget.org/).
+The Syncfusion .NET MAUI controls are available in the [Nuget.org](https://www.nuget.org/).
 To add `.NET MAUI Text Input Layout` to your project, open the NuGet package manager in Visual Studio, search for [Syncfusion.Maui.Core](https://www.nuget.org/packages/Syncfusion.Maui.Core/) and then install it.

 ## Handler registration